iakinsey/pg_sqlgen/docs/src/internals.md

 engine's `table_filter_type` value:
     - `smart` - The instruct model is asked to filter for DDLs relevant to the user query.
-    - `quick` - DDLs are filtered via cosine similarity through pgvector.
+    - `quick` - DDLs are filtedetects available CPU features and leverages SIMD instructions when supported.red via cosine similarity through pgvector.
 - Provide the user query, DDLs, and relevant instructions to the instruct model.
 - The resulting query run against a `PREPARE` statement to check if it's valid.
     - If it's valid, return the query to the user.